 BILLY SUTER with an occasional column in which he chats to popular musicians about their musical likes and dislikes.
-The spotlight is on dreadlocked Durban drummer and personal trainer DYLAN VAN DER LINDE, currently starring alongside his saxophonist wife, Kirsty, in Rock ’n’ Roll Nerds: The Piano Greats, at Kloof’s Rhumbelow Theatre, Tina’s Hotel, until Sunday, July 16.
-Tickets cost R150 (R130 for pensioners) and booking is by calling Roland at 082 499 8636.
-For my review of the show click here: https://wp.me/p8dL0W-3rb
+The spotlight is on dreadlocked Durban drummer and personal trainer DYLAN VAN DER LINDE, currently starring alongside his saxophonist wife, Kirsty, in Rock ’n’ Roll Nerds: The Piano Greats.
+After a July season at Kloof’s Rhumbelow Theatre, the show is to be staged at 8pm this Friday and Saturday (September 7 and 8) and 2pm this Sunday (September 9) at the Rhumbelow Theatre in Cunningham Road, Umbilo.
+Tickets cost R150 (R130 for pensioners) and booking is at Computicket or by calling Roland at 082 499 8636.
+For my review of the show click here:

 Latest news from you?